dlang-community/DCD/README.md

 (The above is a screenshot of [Textadept](http://foicica.com/textadept/))

+DCD is not an IDE.
+DCD is designed to provide autocompletion for your favorite text editor.
+If you are looking for an IDE, try [one of these](http://wiki.dlang.org/IDEs).

 DCD consists of a client and a server.
-The client (dcd-client) is used by a text editor script or from the command line.
+The client (dcd-client) is almost always used through a text editor script or plugin, though it can be used from the command line.
 The server (dcd-server) is responsible for caching imported files, calculating autocomplete information, and sending it back to the client.

 #Status
 This program is reasonably stable.
+Please report problems on the Github issue tracker.
+Please be sure that you have read the documentation before filing an issue.

 * Working:
 	* Autocompletion of properties of built-in types such as int, float, double, etc.